Tony Hsieh

-Anthony Hsieh (/ʃeɪ/ SHAY; December 12, 1973 – November 27, 2020) was an American internet entrepreneur and venture capitalist.
+Anthony Hsieh (/ʃeɪ/ SHAY; December 12, 1973 – November 27, 2020) was an American Internet entrepreneur and venture capitalist.
 He retired as the CEO of the online shoe and clothing company Zappos in August 2020 after 21 years.
 Prior to joining Zappos, Hsieh co-founded the Internet advertising network LinkExchange, which he sold to Microsoft in 1998 for $265 million.

-Early life and education
+Early life

-Hsieh was born in Urbana, Illinois, to Richard and Judy Hsieh, immigrants from Taiwan who met in graduate school at the University of Illinois.
-Hsieh's family moved to Lucas Valley area of Marin County, California when he was five.
+Hsieh was born to a Taiwanese American family in Urbana, Illinois.
+His parents were Richard and Judy Hsieh, immigrants from Taiwan who met in graduate school at the University of Illinois.
+Hsieh's family moved to the Lucas Valley area of Marin County, California, when he was five.
 His mother was a social worker, and his father a chemical engineer at Chevron Corp.
 He had two younger brothers, Andy and Dave.
 Hsieh attended the Branson School.

 In 1995, Hsieh graduated from Harvard University with a degree in computer science.
-While at Harvard, he managed the Quincy House Grille selling pizza to the students in his dorm; his best customer, Alfred Lin, would later become Zappos's chief financial officer and chief operating officer.
+While at Harvard, he managed the Quincy House grill selling pizza to the students in his dorm; his best customer, Alfred Lin, would later become Zappos's chief financial officer and chief operating officer.
 After college, Hsieh worked for Oracle Corporation.
 After five months, he left to co-found the LinkExchange advertising network.

 Career

 LinkExchange

-In 1996, Hsieh started developing the idea for an advertising network called LinkExchange with his college classmates Sanjay Mandan and Ali Partovi.
-Members were allowed to advertise their site over LinkExchange's network by displaying banner ads on its website.
+In 1996, Hsieh started developing the idea for an advertising network called LinkExchange with his college classmates Sanjay Madan and Ali Partovi.
+LinkExchange allowed members to advertise on other members' sites in exchange for placing LinkExchange banner advertisements on their own sites.
 They launched in March 1996, with Hsieh as CEO, and found their first 30 clients by direct emailing webmasters.
-The site grew, and within 90 days LinkExchange had over 20,000 participating web pages and had its banner ads displayed over 10 million times.
+The site grew, and within 90 days LinkExchange had over 20,000 participating web pages and had had its banner ads displayed over 10 million times.
 By 1998, the site had over 400,000 members and 5 million ads rotated daily.
-In November 1998, LinkExchange was sold to Microsoft for $265 million, in which Hsieh's personal stake netted himself $40 million of that sum.
+In November 1998, LinkExchange was sold to Microsoft for $265 million; Hsieh personally netted $40 million from the sale.